-In Australia, all new events use solely the Virtual Volunteer app and many other territories around the parkrun world are looking to adopt this new technology.
-Some events in the UK are now using the app exclusively, whilst many more use it alongside the traditional scanners and stopwatches.
+In Australia & the UK, all new events use solely the Virtual Volunteer app and many other territories around the parkrun world are looking to adopt this new technology.
+Many events operate app exclusively, whilst many more use it alongside the traditional scanners and stopwatches.

 As timekeeper, I can see the results immediately in the file, and during the event it’s really useful to be able to see the previous six times I have recorded in case someone asks what their time was.
 Overall it is a big improvement.”